 • Often interrupts or interferes in other people's conversations or games.

-For clear, easy-to-understand answers based on scientific literature, we strongly recommend this book written (in french) by our dear General Manager!
+For clear, easy-to-understand answers based on scientific literature, we strongly recommend this book written by our dear General Manager!

 ADHD in adults

-Although its prevalence drops to 2-3% in the population, ADHD also exists in adulthood.
-Although the same diagnostic criteria are used, adult ADHD could simply be explained in 3D: Distractibility, Disinhibition, and Disorganization.
+How is attention deficit disorder diagnosed in adulthood?
+The process is similar to that for children.
+Although its prevalence falls to 2-3% of the population, ADHD also exists in adulthood.
+The challenges are particular: career difficulties, relationship tensions, low self-esteem.
+The adult profile could simply be explained in 3D: Distractibility, Disinhibitionand Disorganization.

 1.DISTRACTIBILITY